frostplexx/dotfiles.nix/README.md

 ### Available Commands

 This config comes with the `jinx` command which lets you manage your system.
 You can deploy, update, clean, repair and much more with it.
-Run `jinx` to get a list of possible commands
+Run `jinx` to get a list of possible commands.
+You can also chain them e.g. `jinx clean optimise`

 ## Management